-The amount of $\in$ 1.500 thousand concerns building owned by the subsidiary SPACE HELLAS SYSTEM INTEGRATOR S.R.L. (indirect participation) acquired for rental purposes during the first half of year 2010 and it is disclosed at the acquisition cost.
+The amount of € 1.500 thousand concerns building owned by the subsidiary SPACE HELLAS SYSTEM INTEGRATOR S.R.L. (indirect participation).
 This fair value of this property will be tested on annual basis.
 The fair value for investments in urban areas is determined taking into account the market value of similar investments.
 The building is leased for three years.
-The rent for the current period amounts to €97 thousand.
+The rent for the current period amounts to € 108 thousand.